-4 In fact, Finland can lay claim to the first actual implementation of a CBDC in the 1990s in the form of a smart card accessing electronic central bank liabilities.
+5 In fact, Finland can lay claim to the first actual implementation of a CBDC in the 1990s in the form of a smart card that accessed electronic central bank liabilities.
 The card was eventually privatized and then surpassed by the introduction of inexpensive bank debit cards.
 For more details of this interesting example, see Grym (2020).

-5 For another study which provides an international comparison of innovative cases, see Soderberg [2022].
+6 For another study that provides an international comparison of innovative cases, see Soderberg et al. (2022).